njohnson2897/text-editor-project/readme.md

 N/A

 ## Credits
-This application draws heavily from the Module 19 mini project, particularly for the syntax of the api routes.
+This application draws heavily from the Module 19 mini project, particularly for the syntax of the indexedDB methods and the creation of the service worker.
 Additionally, I received a lot of help from a bootcamp tutor,  Chris Baird, specifically on debugging the indexedDB storage functionality as well as properly registering my service worker for the application.